AdguardTeam/AdguardKnowledgeBase/01.general/02.how-to-create-your-own-ad-filters/docs.en.md

 > More information on redirects and their usage is available [on GitHub](https://github.com/AdguardTeam/Scriptlets#redirect-resources).

-> **Compatibility with different versions of AdGuard.** This type of rules is not supported by AdGuard Content Blocker, AdGuard for iOS and Safari.
+> **Compatibility with different versions of AdGuard.** Rules with `$redirect` modifier are not supported by AdGuard Content Blocker, AdGuard for iOS and Safari.

 <a id="redirect-rule-modifier"></a>
 #### **`redirect-rule`**